Who Am I?

 In the publishing industry, I was a Developmental Editor for both Canfield Press and Harper & Row (now Harper Collins) in New York, and did freelance developmental and substantive editing, copyediting, research, proofreading, redlining for such major publishing houses as Prentice-Hall, McGraw-Hill Book Company, Grune & Stratton, Abrams Publishers.
 I now work primarily with writers who are readying their manuscripts for either submissions to agents or publishers, or are self-publishing, which has become a burgeoning field and one highly supportive of innovative, independent authors.

-In the film industry I’ve worked as a Freelance Story Analyst and Development Consultant on feature film and television projects for DreamWorks, New Regency Productions, Village Roadshow, DeLuca Productions, Donner-Shuler-Donner Productions, Icon Films, Jagged Films, Disney, Showtime, Lifetime, among others, and worked on the development of such films as L.A.
+In the film industry I’ve worked as a Freelance Story Analyst and Development Consultant on feature film and television projects for DreamWorks, New Regency Productions, Village Roadshow, DeLuca Productions, Donner-Shuler-Donner Productions, Icon Films, Jagged Films, Disney, Showtime, Lifetime, Turner Pictures, among others, and worked on the development of such films as L.A.
 Confidential (Academy Award for Best Writing, Screenplay Based on Material Previously Produced or Published), Get On Up, Enigma, HBO's Vinyl, and countless others.
 I’ve worked with private clients, writers, international film brokers and producers, and was assistant to writer/director Albert Brooks on Defending Your Life.

 Thus, I've had and have "no power" -- the ability to say no to projects and/or point out their weaknesses -- but I also help writers take the next step to turn a "no" into a "yes."
 These days, in the highly competitive fields of publishing and film and TV producing, projects get one chance to impress, and publishers, agents, editors, and movie executives are looking for a reason to pass on a project because they're so overwhelmed with material.